ylochman/cloud-infrastructure/README.md

-# apps-Cloud-Infrastructure

-This is a homework for the Cloud Inrastructure Course 2019 at UCU
+# Cloud Inrastructure Course 2019 at UCU | Homework

 ## Start a service application
 Choose one of two options: